-- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC - A minimum of 20 semester credits applied toward the degree must be taken from ARCC.
-This requirement may be reduced from 20 to 12 semester credits for students transferring in at least 8 semester credits from either another MnSCU college or the University of Minnesota. - Completion of specific degree requirements.
+- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements.
+See page 27. - Completion of specific degree requirements.
+To receive your diploma, you must apply to graduate. - · The requirements of this program are subject to change without notice.